The Machine: Bride of Pin-Bot: Gameplay

+The game begins with a skillshot.

 The primary plot of The Machine revolves around the eponymous female robot (also known as The Machine) that makes up the majority of the playfield.
 The robot begins the game in a semi-completed state, requiring the player to activate her voice circuits and her eyes, then cause her to metamorphose into a human female.
 Each of these events occurs as the player makes shots up the left ramp to lock balls.
 A two-ball multiball mode begins once the player locks two balls as her "eyes", enabling her to "see".
 During multiball, locking the two balls again begins her metamorphosis into a fully human woman.
 The Machine reverts to an incomplete robot when multiball ends.